youngist/clean-blog/_posts/2014-06-25-LGBTQ-histories-didn’t-begin-with-Stonewall.md

   - Erik Lampmann
 ---

-As I celebrate Pride this month I continue to identify mainstream narratives that situate the LGBTQ movement in the past, treat the expansion of same-sex marriage as a fait accompli, and fail to name the shared struggles for immediate survival, safety, and security that continue to drive many arms of the movement for queer liberation.
+As I celebrate Pride this month I continue to identify mainstream narratives that situate the LGBTQ movement in the past, treat the expansion of same-sex marriage as a _fait accompli_, and fail to name the shared struggles for immediate survival, safety, and security that continue to drive many arms of the movement for queer liberation.

 In the past several weeks we’ve witnessed a veritable explosion of mainstream discourses on ‘gay identity’ and the LGBTQ movement (broadly construed).
 The media chronicled the much-hyped HBO release of Larry Kramer’s autobiographical screenplay _The Normal Heart_.
 Other pundits clamored to comment on the Department of the Interior’s announcement of a new theme study of the LGBTQ movement [a new theme study of the LGBTQ movement](https://www.youtube.com/watch?v=SQKlMO05sjM/) staged in front of the Stonewall Inn.